Workiva/dart_codemod/README.md

 ## Testing Suggestors

-_TODO: create a `codemod_test` package that exports `applySuggestor()` and `fileContextForTest()` and update the following docs_

 Testing suggestors is relatively easy for two reasons:

-- The API surface area is small (most of the time you only need to test the `generatePatches()` method)
+- The API surface area is small (most of the time you only need to test the `generatePatches()` method).

-- The stream of patches returned by `generatePatches()` can be applied to the input `SourceFile` to obtain a `String` output, which is trivial to examine in order to assert correctness.
+- The stream of patches returned by `generatePatches()` can be applied to obtain a `String` output, which can easily be compared against an expected output.

 In other words, all you need to do is determine a sufficient set of inputs and their respective expected outputs.

-To help out, this library exports the `applyPatches(sourceFile, patches)` function that it uses internally to make it easy to compare the result of a suggestor's patches to the expected output.
+To help out, the `package:codemod/test.dart` library exports a few functions.
+These two should be sufficient for writing most suggestor tests:

+- `fileContextForTest(name, contents)` for creating a `FileContext` that can be used as the input for `Suggestor.generatePatches()`
+- `expectSuggestorGeneratesPatches(suggestor, context, resultMatcher)` for
+asserting that a suggestor produces the expected result for a given input

+If, however, you need to examine the generated patches more closely, you can call `Suggestor.generatePatches()` yourself and then use the `applyPatches(sourceFile, patches)` function to get the resulting output.

 Let's use the `DeprecatedRemover` suggestor example from above to demonstrate
 testing: